emmaline01/DrawingPlatformer/readme.txt

 How to run the project:
-Make sure the character, monster, obstacle, and mainApp files are in the same directory, and run the mainApp.py file
+Make sure the character, monster, obstacle, and mainApp files are in the same directory, and run the mainApp.py file.
+Press q to close the game window when finished.

 Libraries needed:
 opencv, numpy